 Roasting vegetables is one of the best ways to add robust flavor to a meatless dish.
 You can roast them in the oven or on the grill.
 Simply toss with your favorite seasoning and healthy oil (like olive oil) and roast at a high temperature (400-425°F) until the vegetables are tender.

 Swap in ‘meaty’ vegetables and flavors

-Mushrooms, tomatoes, Worcestershire sauce and miso paste can all add a savory taste to dishes.
+Mushrooms, tomatoes, Worcestershire sauce, and miso paste can all add a savory taste to dishes.
 This flavor mimics the meaty taste you get in a good steak, and it’s likely to satisfy even the pickiest carnivores.
-This brown rice risotto with mushrooms is a hearty option you can try.
-You can also add sautéed mushrooms on top of your veggie burgers or mix some miso paste into your sauces.
+For example, add sautéed mushrooms on top of your veggie burgers or mix some miso paste into your sauces.

 Serve hearty side dishes

 If you’re cooking dinner for a mixed group of eaters, make sure your side dishes can substitute as main dishes.
 For example, make a salad with protein-filled quinoa, brown rice, or beans.
 Whole-wheat or brown rice pasta dishes are also healthy and filling side options.